-Professor Steve Long is a Distinguished Professor of Crop Sciences and has been at Lancaster University since 2016.
-Professor Long is a Fellow of the Royal Society and has a dual appointment at Lancaster University and the University of Illinois.
-His expertise in crop photosynthesis spans from molecular and in silico design to analysis of performance in the field.
-He uses computational and experimental approaches to improve photosynthetic efficiency, and works to address the effects of climate change on crop yield. .
-He has been recognized as a highly cited researcher in the field of plant and animal science every year since 2005.
+Professor Steve Long is a Distinguished Professor of Crop Sciences.
+He is a Fellow of the Royal Society and Member of the US National Academy of Sciences.
+He has a dual appointment at Lancaster University’s Environment Centre and the University of Illinois.
+He uses computational and experimental approaches to improve photosynthetic efficiency, and works to address the effects of climate change on crop yield.
+He has been recognised as a highly cited researcher in the field of plant and animal science every year since 2005.

-Professor Mohamed Kheireddine has a part-time affiliation to Lancaster university’s Department of Engineering.
+Professor Mohamed Kheireddine has a part-time affiliation to Lancaster University’s Department of Engineering.
 His research addresses the fundamental and technical issues related to water, energy and environment.
 Areas of interest include developing green solvents, sorbents and processes for CO2 capture and utilisation.
-His research has generated more than 170 articles in ISI-ranked journals and more than 7,000 citations.
-His h-index is 43.
-Recently he has won the IChemE 2018 Global Award in water category for his project entitled ‘Self-Cleaning Ultrafiltration System Producing Clean Water’.
+Recently he won the IChemE 2018 Global Award in water category for his project entitled ‘Self-Cleaning Ultrafiltration System Producing Clean Water’.